-^{84.} See e.g., Etsitty v.
-Utah Transit Authority, 502 F.3d 1215, 1221 (10th Cir.
-2007) (holding that "transsexuals" are not a protected class for purposes of Title VII's "because of sex" discrimination).
-The following year, Colorado incorporated protections for sexual identity and transgender status.
-Colo.
-Rev. Stat.
-Ann. § 24-34-402, § 24-34-301.
-See also, e.g., Pagan v.
-Gonzalez, 430 Fed.
-Appx.
-170, 172 additional regulatory requirements on employers and have established their own FEPAs to oversee compliance.
-85 In FEPA states, 86 employees can either bring a cause of action for sexual harassment through the EEOC under Title VII or through the state FEPA.
-87 Despite this apparent overlap in protection, dual protection is necessary as FEPAs often enforce statutes that offer greater protections than Title VII; they also often have different deadlines, standards, and relief available to the employee.88 Section A discusses the ways that protected classes have been expanded beyond the formal Title VII class members.
+In FEPA states, 88 employees can either bring a cause of action for sexual harassment through the EEOC under Title VII or through the state FEPA.
+89 Despite this apparent overlap in protection, dual protection is necessary as FEPAs often enforce statutes that offer greater protections than Title VII and they often have different deadlines, standards, and relief available to the employee.
+90 Section A below discusses the ways that protected classes have been expanded beyond the formal Title VII class members.
 First, it explores state statutes that protect employees who work in settings of fewer than fifteen workers.
 It then discusses protections that some states have implemented for marginalized groups not named in Title VII.
-Section B explains the administrative requirements that Title VII imposes on employers to educate its workers and to facilitate prevention of workplace harassment.
+Section B then explains the administrative requirements that Title VII imposes on employers to educate its workers and to facilitate prevention of workplace harassment.
 Section C explains proactive employer "best practices" and states at the forefront of transparency in harassment cases.
 Section D outlines the overlaps with common law torts in states that do not have protective statutes separate and apart from federal legislation.